vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## PACK Known_issues:

 - [ ] Fix Client-Server Replication.
-- [ ] When switching to 3rd Person Camera, you'll not be able to fire projectiles. (to be implemented on the next patch)
+- [ ] You'll not be able to fire projectiles when switching to 3rd Person Camera. (to be implemented later on)
-- [ ] Ragdoll spawns with unintended rotation when in 3rd Person Camera.
+- [ ] Ragdoll_Noobot unintended rotation when spawning him in 3rd Person Camera.

 ## PACK Installation:
 Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine.
 A .pdf manual is included for further installation instructions, character selection and blueprint editing.<br>